zackmitchell/decksters-laboratory/architects/zoo/Quezadeala/spec.md

 Draw some fucking cards, let's go bud?

 ### Changelog
+v1.2
+- Added `Talrand, Sky Summoner` for bodies and some different ramp in `Solemn Simulacrum` and `Talisman of Hierarchy` for mana fixing.

 v1.1
 - Rebalance the amount of Plains relative to other basic land types, and swap a few cards out for more useful bodies.